NLnetLabs/krill/doc/development/04_es_krill.md

 this would mean, in a possible cluster set up that guarantees locking, that even if a cluster node is behind the other, it will simply find the missing updates.

-Once the lates `Aggregate` has been retrieved, the `Command` is sent to it.
-Note that this `Command` is not a `StoredCommand`.
-This contains the intent for a change, while the second contains the result of such a change.
+Once the latest `Aggregate` has been retrieved, the `Command` is sent to it.
+Note that this `Command` is not a `StoredCommand`. `Command` contains the intent for a change, while `StoredCommand` contains the result of such a change.
 The `Aggregate` is responsible for verifying the command and it can return with: an error, no effect, or a vec of change events.